 - Click the (Add) icon.

-When a domain is added to this list, the Umbrella roaming client sends these domains to the internal DNS server set by DHCP.
+When a domain is added to this list, the Umbrella roaming client sends these domains to the internal DNS server set by DHCP settings or internal DNS servers statically set prior to starting the roaming client service.
 For more information on this, please see the following page on adding Internal Domains to the Roaming list.

 What happens when I change DNS away from Localhost?

 The roaming client will notice that the DNS servers have changed note down the internal DNS server that has been set.
 It will use these new DNS servers for internal DNS resolution and set DNS back to localhost to resume normal operation of the service.